Banking in Playa Del Carmen

 Just a few tips for your account back home.

 1. Make sure you have a current address for your bank and credit cards.
-If you loose anything and need a replacement or the date expires and they send a new card to the address on file, you can save a lot of hassle if things are up-to-date.
+If you lose anything and need a replacement or the date expires and they send a new card to the address on file, you can save a lot of hassle if things are up to date.

 3. Try to go paperless so all your statements will go to your inbox or online.
 Less paper trail means less information out there for people looking to take the information.
 Even if you have a mail forwarding service, having online statements is a sure way of having access to them.